19hours/sg-statutes/Acts/Community Mediation Centres Act.md

 (2) Each mediation session shall be conducted by one or more mediators assigned for the purpose by the Director.

-(3) Subject to section 15 and the Community Disputes Resolution Act 2015, no dispute shall be accepted for mediation except with the consent of the Director of a Community Mediation Centre who may decline to consent to the acceptance of any dispute for mediation under this Act at the Centre.
+(3) Subject to sections 15 and 15A and the Community Disputes Resolution Act 2015, no dispute shall be accepted for mediation except with the consent of the Director of a Community Mediation Centre who may decline to consent to the acceptance of any dispute for mediation under this Act at the Centre.

 [Act 7 of 2015 wef 01/10/2015]

+[Act 33 of 2018 wef 01/11/2019]

 (4) A mediation session may be terminated at any time by the mediator or by the Director.